adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 security concerns that come along with this technique.
 The news is rife with password leakage for very large organizations.
 The best way to ensure you do not disclose a users password is to not have it in the first place.

+!!! warn
-> I'm not going to cover the sign-up case here.
+    I'm not going to cover the sign-up case here.
 This would be an additional process and would use a regular Web API to insert data into the database after validation (and probably verification via email or text message).

 The first thing we need to add to our project is a model for the user object.
 I created the following in the `Models` folder of the **Backend** project: